 Register a death

-You report a death with eHerkenning via the 'apply online' link above.
-You can also make an appointment online or by phone with the Stadswinkel.
-You can report a death in the Stadswinkel from Monday between 12 p.m. and 2 p.m. and Tuesday to Friday between 9 a.m. and 11 a.m..
+You can also make an appointment online (Dutch form only) or by phone with the Stadswinkel, so they can help you with the report.
+This is possible from Monday between 12:00 pm and 02:00 pm and Tuesday to Friday between 09:00 am and 11:00 am.

-- register a death
+Terms of register death

 You are not allowed to bury or cremate the deceased within 36 hours of the passing, or later than 6 workdays after the passing.
 If you wish to bury or cremate the deceased sooner, you'll need approval of the mayor of Helmond.

 Reporting a death is free of charge.
-An extract of the death certificate costs €13,80 (rate 2020).
+An extract of the death certificate costs €14,30 (rate 2022).
 You will pay this at your request.